ethereum-oasis-op/baseline-grants/README.md

   </tr>
 </table>

-The most accurate information on the grant funds can be found [here](https://opencollective.com/baseline-protocol).
+The most current information on the financials can be found [here](https://opencollective.com/baseline-protocol).
 Approved grants for this calendar year can be found [here](https://github.com/eea-oasis/baseline-grants/blob/main/Approved-Grants-2022.md).

 ## Submit a Grant Application